wolfmanstout/repo-guide/README.md

 rerun the command and it will resume (unless `--no-resume` is applied).
 Most common model errors (e.g. rate-limiting) should be automatically retried with exponential backoff.
-You can `--ignore` large generated or binary files that aren't automatically filtered out.
+You can `--ignore` large generated or binary files that aren't automatically filtered out (the tool automatically respects `.gitignore` files and ignores files annotated in `git ls-files --eol` as non-text).
 If you still hit the model token limit, try setting `--files-token-limit`.

 LLMs are unpredictable, and the generated Markdown may contain errors and broken links.
 The system prompt tries to mitigate common issues, but they happen